Naval Strike Missile: Development

-According to Naval News in June 2024 the Arleigh Burke-class Guided Missile Destroyer USS Fitzgerald, and Hobart-class Guided Missile Destroyer HMAS Sydney, were observed in Honolulu with NSM box launchers during RIMPAC 2024.
+According to Naval News in June 2024 the Arleigh Burke-class destroyer USS Fitzgerald, and Hobart-class destroyer HMAS Sydney, were observed in Honolulu with NSM box launchers during RIMPAC 2024.

 The NSM is to be used by the U.S. Marine Corps as part of the Navy/Marine Expeditionary Ship Interdiction System (NMESIS), which places an NSM launcher unit on an unmanned JLTV-based mobile launch platform to enable the Marines to fire anti-ship missiles from land.

-In June 2023 the Norwegian frigate HNoMS Otto Sverdrup fired off a Naval Strike Missile at a surplus corvette in a SINKEX in the Norwegian Sea.
+In June 2023 the Fridtjof Nansen-class frigate HNoMS Otto Sverdrup fired off a Naval Strike Missile at a surplus corvette in a SINKEX in the Norwegian Sea.

-In August 2024, the Australian Government announced that a partnership agreement had been signed with Kongsberg's local subsidiary — Kongsberg Defence Australia — for the manufacture and servicing of Naval Strike Missiles for the Royal Australian Navy at a new purpose built factory.
+In August 2024, the Australian Government announced that a partnership agreement had been signed with Kongsberg's local subsidiary — Kongsberg Defence Australia — for the manufacture and servicing of Naval Strike Missiles for the Royal Australian Navy at a new purpose-built factory.
 The factory is to be constructed at the Astra Aerolab Business Park near the city of Newcastle in New South Wales and will also manufacture the Joint Strike Missile for the Royal Australian Air Force.
 Manufacturing of missiles is expected to commence from 2027.

 During the MSPO 2024 defense exhibition, it was announced that the NSM missiles will equip Poland's Wicher-class frigates, replacing the previously planned RBS 15 Mk 3.

 As of 2025, Denmark became the 14th country to procure the Naval Strike Missile, integrating it into its Iver Huitfeldt-class frigates.
 The deal, valued at approximately €180 million, was conducted through a bilateral agreement with Norway and represents a step in aligning Danish naval capabilities with NATO interoperability goals.